adysinghal/Delivery-date-and-delay-prediction/README.md

+### Deployment on the way
+Currently working on deploying the app using streamlit, will deploy it and update the link here in the documentation.

 # Delivery-date-and-delay-prediction
 Created two models, a statistical model to predict the delivery date and a machine learning model build on XGBoost classifier to predict the delay in the delivery of a shipment.